 And, of course, we had to throw in a book of our own…

 Well, we couldn’t leave this one off the list, could we?
 First published in the early years of the 21st century, it has developed into an absolute classic of its genre.
-With tales of inspirational bathrooms at affordable prices, it’s 148 pages of sheer bathroom bliss.
-Find out how to order yours for FREE today by clicking on the image below.
+With big tales of Little Bathroom Victories, it’s 148 pages of sheer bathroom bliss.
+Find out how to download or order yours for FREE today by clicking on the image below.

 Do you agree with our list?

 What do you think about our list of the best books to read in the bath?
 Let us know by following us on social media (click any of the buttons below) and leaving us a comment.